whoisdinanath/isonet/README.md

 A deep learning system that isolates a specific speaker's voice from a multi-speaker environment using both audio and video.

 ## What It Does

 Imagine you're in a noisy room with multiple people talking.
 IsoNet uses a 4-microphone array and a camera to:

-- Detect who's actively speaking by watching their lips
+- Detect who's actively speaking
 - Use spatial audio processing to focus on that speaker
 - Output clean, isolated audio of just that person